 Independent Lab Tested for Filtration Efficiency

 Don't risk your safety with a counterfeit.
-Our KN95 masks are lab tested for GB2626-2006 compliance requirements for KN95 designations.
+Our KN95 masks are either FDA approved (see masks with Emergency Use Authorization or EUA description) and/or lab tested for GB2626-2006 compliance.
 Some of the compliance requirements include 95%+ filter efficiency to filter out at least 95% of particulates in the air with 0.3 microns or greater in size.
-According to the standards testing, our KN95 mask achieved 99%+ Filter Efficiency.
+These respirators would also be effective in filtering out ash particles to protect your health and lungs from wildfire smoky conditions.
+Cloth masks do not achieve the same level of filtration.
+According to the standards testing, our KN95 mask achieved 97%+ Filter Efficiency.

 Our KN95 masks are made of 5 layers, which include: two (2) outer layers of non-woven fabrics for comfort and for filtering coarse particles, one (1) layer of heat sealing cotton (broad-spectrum antibacterial), and TWO (2) layers of melt-blown, ultra-fine, non-woven fibers which are highly effective with small particle filtration.
 A typical surgical mask has only 3 layers and some KN95 masks have 4 layers.
 Assuming the filter layers are of similar materials (melt-blown, non-woven fibers), a mask with 5 layers should provide higher Filtration Efficiency than those with 3 or 4 layers.

-Our manufacturer(s) are FDA registered and passed the lab testing for GB2626-2006 standards for KN95 designation, as well as certified for EN149:2001+A1:2009 standards related to CE Directives R2016/425 (Personal Protective Equipment).
-All certifications and registrations are verified with the sources and the filter efficiency was tested by an independent lab.
+Our manufacturers are FDA registered and passed the lab testing for GB2626-2006 standards for KN95 designation, as well as certified for EN149:2001+A1:2009 standards related to CE Directives R2016/425 (Personal Protective Equipment).
+All certifications and registrations are posted on our site, providing complete transparency.

 5 Layers - Cut and Separation Test Performed by TenMasks Team